 The main objectives of a circular workout are increased muscle activation and endurance (in terms of power).
-Circular workout is not effective for increasing muscle mass.
-In addition to improving muscle strength, circular workout can also have positive effects on endurance, if it is implemented so that we have high pulse rate during the workout.
+A circular workout is not effective for increasing muscle mass.
+In addition to improving muscle strength, a circular workout can also have positive effects on endurance, if it is implemented so that we have a high pulse rate during the workout.

 Example of Load in a Circular Exercise: